Syslifters/reptor/reptor/templates/Toolbase/README.md

 Delete anything that is not necessary to run your module.

-The Author,Tags and Short Help are shown in the `python -m reptor modules` overview.
+The Author,Tags and Short Help are shown in the `python -m reptor plugins` overview.

 For more information look here: TODO:WebsiteLink